Review on Auberge Nicolas Flamel

 The Auberge Nicolas Flamel in the Marais area of Paris' third district is the oldest restaurant in Paris, established in 1407.
 It was originally a centre for poor people where they could come and pray, eat and stay if needed.
 It is now a gourmet restaurant that has maintained many of the features of the middle ages in the decor.
 Stone walls and wooden beams have been restored with care.

-The menu is exciting and changes frequently.
-Chef, Alan Geeam has a preference for traditional dishes adapted with Mediterranean spices.
-Try the leg of lamb cooked for over 7 hours or the lobster mille-feuille.
+The menu is exciting and changes frequently offering dishes along the lines of leg of lamb cooked for over 7 hours or the lobster mille-feuille.
 For dessert try the chocolate gold bar Nicolas Flamel, a reference to the famous alchemist who is the restaurant's namesake and founder.

 Restaurant Opening Times